ansible/ansible/docs/docsite/rst/network_declarative_intent.rst

 With declaritive intent
 =======================

 INTERNAL NOTE: TBD - Simplist case that shows the solution.
-We can build on this later
+We can build out the example in the later use-cases.

+**Simple example**

 .. code-block:: yaml